 Have you spoken to your local planning office?

 Shipping container conversions don’t always require planning permission as they are portable temporary structures and have no fixed foundations.
 However, this being said, some domestic and commercial containers may need planning permission in order to be installed in your desired location.
-Make sure you seek the assurance and approval from your local planning office regardless to avoid disappointment.
+Make sure you seek assurance and approval from your local planning office regardless to avoid disappointment.

 Have you checked the ground?